 - Filter water flow rate

 When buying an in-tank filter, the flow rate is one of the important things that you should know about.
-An efficient water movement and good filter flow rate are key to keeping a healthy environment for your pet fish.
+An efficient water movement and a good filter flow rate are key to keeping a healthy environment for your pet fish.

 - Existing product reviews

 Unfortunate things happen to products, especially those purchased online.
-If in the event that you’ve seen a legitimate concern about the filter that you have received, such as defective impeller or faulty motor, you can send the product back for replacement or repair.
+If in the event that you’ve seen a legitimate concern about the filter that you have received, such as a defective impeller or faulty motor, you can send the product back for replacement or repair.

 Other Important Factors To Consider